Key Net Radio

-Key Net Radio (Keyらじ, Key Raji) was a Japanese Internet radio program produced by VisualArt's and the visual novel studio Key in regard to Key and the games the brand produces.
+Key Net Radio (Keyらじ, Key Raji) was a Japanese Internet radio program produced by VisualArt's and the visual novel studio Key, about Key and the games the brand produces.
 Thirty broadcasts were released online from December 13, 2007, to August 30, 2010.
 The show was hosted by Shinji Orito and Itaru Hinoue of Key, and another woman named Chiro who works for Pekoe, another visual novel studio under VisualArt's.
 Guests have been known to appear on the show including Jun Maeda and Na-Ga of Key.
 Each broadcast was recorded and were available via download on Key's official website after being edited by Orito, though Hinoue filled in for Orito on some occasions.
 The episodes were available for download on the radio show's official blog for the first nine broadcasts, and the first 27 episodes are no longer available for download.
 The more recent broadcasts could be listened to on VisualArt's' YouTube channel named Visual Channel.
 Listeners could submit thoughts about the show and any requests they may have for the show, along with submitting questions to the host trio.
 Key Net Radios mascot is named Kirara and is drawn by Itaru Hinoue.